|by Caroline Lawrence|

 A man selling flint arrowheads and blades told me how his dad would come home from military manoeuvres on Dartmoor with pieces of flint and how he would spend hours chipping flint blades in his back garden.
 (Imagine a child doing that today!)

 |Beck Olja AKA birch oil is good against ticks & bugs|

 Caroline Lawrence is writing a series of books set in Roman Britain.
-The Roman Quests: Escape from Rome, is out now.
-The Archers of Isca is coming in October 2016.
+The Roman Quests: Escape from Rome and The Archers of Isca are both out now.